Vladimír Slavínský

 Vladimír Slavínský (26 September 1890 – 16 August 1949) was a Czech film director, screenwriter and actor.

 Life

 Vladimír Slavínský was born Otakar Vladimír Pitrman in Dolní Štěpánice, on 26 September 1890.
 Since his youth he acted in amateur theatres while working as a typesetter.
 In 1912 he wrote his first two screenplays.
-After the World War I he co-founded a production company Pojafilm with Alois Jalovec and started directing.
+After World War I he co-founded a production company Pojafilm with Alois Jalovec and started directing.
 He directed mostly sentimental dramas and comedy films, which were very commercially successful at the time.

 He died in Prague on 16 August 1949.